Join Atrium Health Navicent in Recognizing National Stroke Month

 • T – Time to act (Seek medical attention immediately!)

-May 27: Try a 10-minute home workout.
+May 18: Try a 10-minute home workout.
 Even 10 minutes of exercise can improve brain health, strengthen bones, lower blood pressure, lift your mood and improve your sleep.
+The American Stroke Association even offers exercises for stroke survivors that they can do sitting and laying down.

-May 28: Stay hydrated.
+May 19: Stay hydrated.
 Keeping the body hydrated helps the heart to more easily pump blood through blood vessels to the muscles, and it helps muscles work efficiently.
-Common symptoms of dehydration include: thirst, less-frequent urination, light-headedness and dizziness.
+As a person grows older, he or she may become more prone to dehydration due to medications.
+Common symptoms of dehydration include: thirst, less-frequent urination, lightheadedness and dizziness.

-May 29: Reduce stress.
-Although we all experience stress, we need to work on controlling negative stress which can increase blood pressure and heart rate, elevate stress hormones and increase the risk for heart attack and stroke.
-Try one of the following stress-lowering activities today: Go for a walk, try a quick meditation, read a book or magazine, color or work on an art project, yoga, break down big problems into smaller parts, or engage in positive self-talk (instead of saying “I can’t do this,” say “I’ll do the best I can!”)
+May 20: Reduce stress.
+Although everyone experiences stress, individuals need to work on controlling negative stress which can increase blood pressure and heart rate, elevate stress hormones and increase the risk for heart attack and stroke.
+Try one of the following stress-lowering activities today: Go for a walk, try a quick meditation, read a book or magazine, color or work on an art project, practice yoga, break down big problems into smaller parts, or engage in positive self-talk (instead of saying “I can’t do this,” say “I’ll do the best I can!”)

-• Assessing your risk by taking the American Stroke Association’s Check, Change Control Calculator at https://ccccalculator.ccctracker.com/
+• Assessing your risk using The American Stroke Association’s Stroke Risk Assessment

 • Eat a healthy diet